Government Affairs Intern

 This internship is part of our year-long Government Affairs internship program.
-If you are unable to join us for the fall, we welcome you to consider another period:
+If you are unable to join us for the spring, we welcome you to consider another period:

 - Spring internship will run from January 6 to May 31.

 - Spring internship will run from January 5th to May 29th, 2015.